ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Once NIST comes out with an official recommendation for a quantum-resistant algorithm, add another key pair with the new algorithm and begin double-encrypting and signing with the new quantum-resistant algorithm
 * Update crates (like base64)
 * Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Duplicate a budget, including entries (perhaps make including entries optional)